Cardiovascular-Modeling-Laboratory/Hypoxia_Chamber_Model_Codes/Model Scripts/README.md

 NOTES:
 - A sample IH protocol (Sample_IH_Protocol.csv) has been provided for IH run testing
 - The codes automatically choose a random filtered parameter set to run the model.
 This can be adjusted in the first section of both chamber_gas_phase.m and chamber_gas_and_liquid_phase.m
+- Parameters such as starting liquid volume, cell density, cellular metabolic coefficients, etc. can be adjusted within the codes